python4astronomers/python4astronomers/source/plotting/advanced.rst

    :scale: 60%
    :align: center

-See `here <http://matplotlib.sourceforge.net/api/artist_api.html?#module-matplotlib.patches>`_ for a complete list of patches and options.
+See `matplotlib.patches <http://matplotlib.sourceforge.net/api/artist_api.html?#module-matplotlib.patches>`_ for a complete list of patches and options.

 Similarly, there are line classes::